-1995 was a year of significant development for both Whitireia and Porirua, with a new student centre at the Porirua campus and work beginning on the Kāpiti campus at Lindale, while the famed canopies of Porirua were completed and opened with a large celebration
+1995 was a year of significant development for both Whitireia and Porirua, with a new student centre at the Porirua campus and work beginning on the Kāpiti campus at Lindale, while in Porirua City the famed canopies were completed and opened with a large celebration

 Between 1990 and 1994, the Whitireia roll almost doubled and student common facilities were beginning to bulge at the seams.
 To accommodate the exponentially increasing student numbers, a new $1million, 825sqm student services building was constructed at the Whitireia campus in Porirua.